-The purpose of this course is to enable the student to do the following:
+The purpose of this course is to enable the student do the following:

-- A. Learn the skills and knowledge necessary for safe and enjoyable MTB. - B. Learn how to select a bicycle and its proper fitting. - C. Develop an appreciation of the social, economic, and entertainment aspects of MTB in American life. - D. Understand and appreciate how MTB fits into the ORU aerobics program. - E. Understand how MTB can contribute to the development of the whole person.
+- A. Develop the skills and knowledge necessary for safe and enjoyable mountain biking. - B. Push his or her cardiovascular system like it has never been pushed before. - C. Develop an appreciation of the social, economic, and entertainment aspects of mountain biking in American life. - D. Understand and appreciate how mountain biking fits into the ORU aerobics program. - E. Understand how mountain biking can contribute to the development of the whole person.